GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/reference/index.md

 ## Step through code {: #stepping }

-Once your code is paused, step through it, one line at a time, investigating control flow and property values along the way.
+Once your code is paused, step through it, one expression at a time, investigating control flow and property values along the way.

 ### Step over line of code {: #step-over }